speedata/publisher/doc/manual/content/en/manual/basics/outputtingobjects.md

 ## Grid based placement of objects

-The [section about grids]({{< relref "/manual/basics/grid" >}}) provides a detailed description of the design grid.
-Only so much should be mentioned here: The grid helps on the one hand to position the objects (easy arrangement of the objects) and on the other hand to find the right place.
-Grid cells are not occupied by two objects at the same time, unless you explicitly allow this.

-This is an example of grid-based output.
-The specifications for `row` and `column` are coordinates in the page grid, where the upper left corner is position 1,1.
+With the attributes `row` and `column` an object is placed at a fixed position in the page grid; the upper left corner is position 1,1.

 ```xml
 <PlaceObject row="4" column="5">
     <Image file="_samplea.pdf" width="5"/>
 </PlaceObject>
 ```

+The design grid and its role in placing objects (allocation of grid cells, finding free space) is described in detail in the [section about grids]({{< relref "/manual/basics/grid" >}}).

 ## Order of the objects